 1. Get Clear Explanations of What Was (or Wasn’t) Done to Your iPhone

-If you have any doubts after looking at a listing, be sure to ask questions.
-Better still, if they’ll provide responses in writing, this can serve to help protect you should the iPhone arrive in a condition you don’t find fits the description provided.
+If you have any doubts after looking at a phone listing, be sure to ask questions.
+Better still, if they’ll provide responses in writing, this can serve to help protect you should the phone arrive in a condition you don’t find fits the description provided.

-If they didn’t care to clean up the mobile before selling, they probably didn’t take very good care of it before selling it either…
+If they didn’t care to clean up the phone before selling, they probably didn’t take very good care of it before selling it either…

 2. Find Your Balance of Risk and Savings

 Prices within the used and refurbished iPhone market vary quite a bit…

 In general, you’ll find the lowest prices at places which require you to do the most work -- and assume the most risk -- such as online classifieds and auction sites.